konker/konker.dev/src/content/til/til-2.md

 ---
 title: The "Norway Problem" with YAML
 author: Konrad Markus
 description: Flaw in YAML where literal `NO` string may be converted to a boolean false.
 pubDate: 2024-04-12
-tags: ["til", "yaml"]
+tags: ['til', 'yaml']
 ---

 I personally don't like YAML, it's too easy to be confusing, especially as the size of the content increases.